Southeast African Town Names - Places from Tanzania to Madagascar

 Using the Generator

-For Swahili Coast historical settings — the trading civilization of Kilwa, Zanzibar, Pate, Malindi before European interruption — names should reflect the Arabic-Bantu Swahili tradition.
-The great port cities of the 13th-15th centuries were sophisticated urban centers with their own naming conventions.
-For the Portuguese colonial period in Mozambique — one of the longest colonial occupations in Africa (1498-1975), producing specific naming patterns including many Portuguese saints' names on the coast — names reflect the colonial overlay on existing Nguni, Makua, and Shona place names.
-For East African independence-era and contemporary settings — Tanzania's ujamaa (African socialism) era under Nyerere, Mozambique's post-independence civil war, Madagascar's complex political trajectory, the East African Community integration — naming reflects each country's specific post-colonial trajectory.
+For Swahili Coast historical settings - the trading civilization of Kilwa, Zanzibar, Pate, and Malindi before European interruption - names should reflect the Arabic-Bantu Swahili tradition.
+The great port cities of the 13th through 15th centuries were sophisticated urban centers with their own naming conventions.
+For the Portuguese colonial period in Mozambique, one of the longest colonial occupations in Africa (1498-1975), names carry the colonial overlay on existing Nguni, Makua, and Shona place names.
+The coast absorbed many Portuguese saints' names during this period, and that sediment is still legible.
+For East African independence-era and contemporary settings - Tanzania's *ujamaa* era under Nyerere, Mozambique's post-independence civil war, Madagascar's recurring political upheavals, the slow integration of the East African Community - naming reflects each country's specific post-colonial trajectory rather than any single regional pattern.